LaunchCode-Education-Archived/liftoff-OLD/demo-projects/event-log/README.md

 ### Sprint 2 Standup

 **What was accomplished:** All of the user registration and login stories are complete!
 (See associated commits and screenshots below.)
-Chris didn't expect to get as much done, but he was able to get all of the desired features implemented, including the associated tests (recall that he's using the test-driven develpment practice).
+Chris didn't expect to get as much done, but he was able to get all of the desired features implemented.

 ![Sprint 2 Commits](images/sprint_2_commits.png)